koder77/l1vm/README.md

 New
 ----
+Finally I ported the SDL gfx/GUI library to SDL 2.0!
+The source code is in: vm/modules/sdl-2.0/

+You need to build vm-sdl2/ sources to use the new SDL 2.0 gfx/GUI library.

 Now there is a bash script to build L1VM without JIT-compiler: "make-nojit.sh" in vm directory.
 You have to set "JIT_COMPILER" to "0" in the source file vm/main.c to do that.
 In some cases programs execute faster if they don't need the JIT-compiler to run!

 I added a JIT-compiler using asmjit library.
 At the moment only few opcodes can be translated into code for direct execution.